-These hidden gems should be explored and promoted amongst every person that lives and breathe and has an understanding of the language.
-I can go on and write about the English language for days without getting any short of words but the main focus of my article is to put emphasis on one such word that is less known to the native and bilinguals around the world.
-That word is – OXYMORON!
+These hidden gems should be explored and promoted among every person that lives & breathe and has an understanding of this beautiful language.
+I can go on and write about the English language for days without getting short of words but the main focus of my article is to put an emphasis on one such word that is less known to the native and bilinguals around the world.
+The word – OXYMORON!

 About its Origin - Defining Oxymoron